pingidentity/terraform-provider-pingone/docs/resources/verify_policy.md

 - `threshold` (String) Liveness Check threshold requirements.
 Options are `HIGH`, `LOW`, `MEDIUM`.
 Defaults to `MEDIUM`.
 - `verify` (String) Controls Liveness Check verification requirements.
 Options are `DISABLED`, `OPTIONAL`, `REQUIRED`.
 Defaults to `DISABLED`.

+Optional:

+- `retry_attempts` (Number) Number of retries permitted when submitting images.
+The allowed range is `0 - 3`.

 <a id="nestedatt--phone"></a>